fourTheorem/vpc-lattice-demo/README.md

 ## Cleaning Up

 These stacks include resources that can incur reasonable cost over time, including Lattice Services, VPC Endpoints and a NAT Gateway in the DemoClient stack.
-To remove all stacks, type:
+To remove all stacks:

+1. Delete the manual VPC association between the DemoClient VPC and the Service Network
+2. Destroy all CloudFormation stacks:
 ```bash
 cdk destroy --all
 ```